royborgen/SecretSanta/README.md

 # SecretSanta
-SecretSanta reads a list of "Santa's" and randomly matches each of the Santa's with a "child".
-The script then sends an email to each Santa informing them who their child is.
+SecretSanta reads a list of Santas(names and corresponding e-mails) and randomly matches each of the names with one of the other Santas on the list (a child).
+The script then sends an e-mail to each santa informing them who their child is.
 The script is highly customizable, enabling you to easily configure the email content, server settings and sender information through a configuration file.

 ## Usage
 The script is executed by running drawsanta.py